General election 2019: How much tax do British people pay?

 How much tax are people paying?

-The amount of money the UK government is collecting through taxes is at a historical high.
+The amount of money the UK government collects through taxes is at a historical high.

-UK tax revenues as a share of national income - the total amount of money the country earns - are greater than at any time since the 1960s.
+UK tax revenues as a share of national income - the total amount of money the country earns - are at their highest sustained level since the 1940s.